Your online component for Financial Peace University! Class members and class coordinators sign in here!

 Many companies define success based on the dollars coming in, but at The Lampo Group, we define our success by the number of lives changed: listeners getting out of debt, readers taking their first Baby Step and saving $1,000, FPU graduates investing for their future.
 We learned early on that if we help enough people, the money will come.
 Our mission statement isn't just lip service—it's our mantra:

-"The Lampo Group, Inc. is providing biblically based, common-sense education and empowerment which gives HOPE to everyone from the financially secure to the financially distressed."
+"The Lampo Group provides biblically based, common-sense education and empowerment that gives HOPE to everyone in every walk of life."

 Thank you for visiting our website!
 Wherever you are in the process—making the quest to your mirror, struggling to get your budget to work, paying off that last debt, debt free and looking for places to give—let us know how we can help you take that next step in your money makeover.
 That's what we're here for.